 Q: How do I care for a wounded chicken?

-Keep an eye out for infection, and take her to a vet if you can.
-If she only has a small injury, she will probably recover quickly; the big danger is infection.
+If your chicken only has a small injury, she will probably recover quickly; the big danger is infection.
 Even larger wounds often heal with no problems if you give your chicken good care.
 Chickens are surprisingly resilient!
 In fact, if your chicken has been bitten by a dog or a raccoon and you are worried about rabies, stop worrying.
 Birds can't get rabies; only mammals can.